TranPhucVinh/C/Physical layer/Memory/Garbage collection.md

 That happen as C and CPP (compiled this program with both GCC/G++ with ``.c`` and ``cpp`` still gives the same result) doesn't support garbage collection.
 Although outside ``declare_function()``, local variable ``a`` can't be access, the register address that was allocated for it still keeps its value.

-### Accessing address of local variables is a bad practice and must be implemented
+### Accessing address of local variables is a bad practice and must not be implemented

-Accessing address of local variables will result in unexpected behavior so that it must be implemented.
+Accessing address of local variables will result in unexpected behavior so that it must not be implemented.
 Take this example:

 ```c
 #include <stdio.h>